hyperkubeorg/fullstack/README.md

 - It is easier to not hold sensitive information than it is to maintain an email in the database.
 Good apps should be making data useless in the event of a data leak.
 - Establishing and documenting repeatable patterns will be helpful for reducing risk.
 - Some of the risk can be mitigated by clever service choices.
 I want to stick to things I can operate in a Kubernetes cluster.

-# Ideas in the Oven

-## Auth System
-An example auth system will be added to this repo in the future.
-I'm currently rewriting a prototype I made.

-These are some key points I'm hitting in the system design:

-- User Model
-  - Email addresses are stored as sha512 hashes.
-  - All passwords have unique sha512 salts.
-  - Administrator and Banned flags

-- Session Tokens Model
-  - Session tokens are random sha512-like strings (primary key)

-Users should be able to do the following:
-- Create Account
-- Login (simple cookie with session token)
-- Logout (clears token)
-- Admin Only Page

-# Open Ended Issues
-- Email...
-There isn't a password recovery method yet because I need to pick a solve for email.

 # Why AGPLv3
 This is just the license I'm choosing for my projects.
 You replace that with whatever your project needs.